Best laptop: we test and compare the best laptops from Apple, Dell, Lenovo, Asus, Razer, Acer, LG and more.

 The only minor issues stopping it from earning our top score are its complete lack of graphics upgrade options, and the keyboard, which doesn’t have the best key travel.

-Take note, though, the 2018 edition of the Acer Swift 5 – which is rocking Intel’s Whiskey Lake CPU – will be launching in Europe this September with a starting price of €999.
-While there’s no UK price or release date just yet, it may still be wise to wait that little bit longer for its inevitable arrival.
+Take note, though, a new edition of the Acer Swift 5 – which is rocking Intel’s Whiskey Lake CPU – will be launching in Europe in early 2019 with a starting price of €999.
+While there’s no UK price or solid release date just yet, it may still be wise to wait that little bit longer for its inevitable arrival.

 - Attractive design